moodle-an-hochschulen/moodle-block_course_overview_campus/README.md

 Changes
 =======
+2013-09-03 - Added ability to fine-tune the course name and meta info which will be displayed in the course overview list entries.
+Please revise your settings after updating the plugin
+2013-09-03 - Added ability to fine-tune the term names which will be displayed in the term filter dropdown.
+Please revise your settings after updating the plugin, especially if you are running the term filter in Academic year mode
 2013-07-30 - Transfer Github repository from github.com/abias/... to github.com/moodleuulm/...; Please update your Git paths if necessary
 2013-07-30 - Check compatibility for Moodle 2.5, no functionality change 2013-06-18 - Bugfix: Fix problem with new ability to prioritize courses in which I teach.
 Sorry for the inconvenience